ToshioCP/Gtk4-tutorial/gfm/sec1.md

 ### GTK 4 on a Linux OS

-This tutorial is about GTK 4 libraries.
+This tutorial describes GTK 4 libraries.
-It is originally used on Linux with C compiler, but now it is used more widely, on Windows and MacOS, with Vala, Python and so on.
+It is originally used on Linux with C compiler, but now it is used more widely, on Windows and MacOS, with Vala, Python, Ruby and so on.
 However, this tutorial describes only *C programs on Linux*.

 If you want to try the examples in the tutorial, you need:

 - PC with Linux distribution like Ubuntu or Debian.
 - GCC.
-- GTK 4.
+- GTK 4 (version 4.10.1 or later).

-The stable version of GTK is 4.8.2 at present (13/Dec/2022), but older version (4.0 or higher) may work.
+The stable version of GTK is 4.10.1 at present (24/April/2023).
-See [Section 2](sec2.md) for the installation for GTK 4.
+The version 4.10 adds some new classes and functions and makes some classes and functions deprecated.
+Some example programs in this tutorial don't work on the older version.

 ### Ruby and rake for making the document